-The bump and run reversal bottom (BARRB) pattern is a spoon or a frying-pan formation that follows a downtrend in prices until it lets off a large decline or a dip in prices.
+The bump and run reversal bottom pattern is a spoon or a frying pan formation that follows a downtrend in prices until it lets off a large decline or a dip in prices.
 It describes a short-term reversal that is followed by an upward breakout.
 The pattern is similar to the cup-with-handle formation, although the latter does not depend on a prior downtrend in price.
 In terms of performance, tall and wide patterns do better than short or narrow price trends.
 Statistics show that after successful identification of the breakout, gains increase between 31-38%, with a low break-even rate of failure at 2%.

-Figure 1: Bump and run reversal bottom pattern
+Chart 1: Bump and run reversal bottom pattern

-Figure 1 shows a 5-year chart of the iShares Silver Trust (SLV) ETF from 2016 to 2021.
+Chart 1 shows a 5-year chart of the iShares Silver Trust (SLV) ETF from 2016 to 2021.
 The price downtrend has been spotted from mid-2016 to 2021.
 There is intermittent volatility from 2017 to 2019 as prices continue to decrease.
 The bump is in July 2019, when prices begin to pick.
 A closer look at the chart shows a spoon-like formation with a curve leading beyond the bump.
 The bottom is not a perfectly round shape due to the changing volatility as prices near the bump.

 Note that there was upward momentum before the pattern was formed that pushed prices to highs of $18 before they began tumbling down.
 The horizontal arrow shows decreasing volume as the price trend forms a wedge-like pattern.
 It declines 26.5% to $13.23 before prices jump to new highs.
 The handle of the frying pan or spoon-like pattern is formed with a trendline sloping at an angle of 320.
 The angle of the trendline can range from 30-450.
 The trendline is drawn along the daily high prices until the buy signal is spotted after the bump.

 These three phases, as it will be seen, are crucial in calculating the price trend during trading.
 The lead-in phase gives the difference or height between the highest and lowest points of the trendline.
 The bump phase describes the region where price declines.
-At the beginning of the bump, there is a high volume due to the high selling pressure.
+At the beginning of the bump, there was a high volume due to the high selling pressure.
 At this point, selling is higher than buying, and the volume gradually subsides.
 After some time, the selling pressure abates as the stock recovers and reverses the downtrend.

 In chart 3, there is a partial decline after the bump, then a second bump that initiates the breakout.

-1. High Target estimation
+1. High target estimation

 After identifying the BARR bottom pattern, you will identify the highest target by analyzing the highest target.
 In this case, the lead-in height begins at a high of $18 and a low of $12.
 You can compute this difference and add it to the highest target.
-A look at figure 2 shows that prices rose slightly below $26 before they fell and rose again to $26 on February 1, 2021.
+A look at chart 3 shows that prices rose slightly below $26 before they fell and rose again to $26 on February 1, 2021.

 At first, prices followed a bullish pattern from April 13, 2020, to August 31, 2020.
 Due to the second bump, prices hit a second follow-through by rising from $21 in November 2020 to $26 on February 1, 2021.
 In this case, two bumps show that the stock’s price may bounce twice after hitting resistance in a bullish run.